RSF-Conv: Rotation-and-Scale Equivariant Fourier Parameterized Convolution for Retinal Vessel Segmentation: Methodology

+\textbf{Intermediate Equivariant Convolution.} For any $\theta \in R$ and $s \in S$, the discrete version of the intermediate equivariant convolution in Eq.~\eqref{InterConv} is:

-Due to the space limitation, instead of the formal definitions, we provide the illustration of the discrete FRS-Conv filters in Fig. \ref{MethodFig} in comparison with the traditional convolution filters, and one can refer to \cite{xie2022fourier} for more details.
-From Fig. \ref{MethodFig}(a) and (b), we can observe that, in FRS-Conv, a series of convolution filers at different orientations and sizes share the same pattern, while the filters in the traditional convolution are independent of each other.
-Besides, the arrangement of filters in FRS-Conv is carefully designed, e.g., from Fig \ref{MethodFig}(b), we can see that the FRS-Conv filters with the same pattern are implemented by cyclically shifting along the rotation and scale dimensions, which is consistent with \eqref{InterConv}.
+Then, it is obvious that we can implement RSF-Conv via the traditional convolution on $I$ and $F$ with the corresponding pre-designed filters $\tilde{\Psi}$ and $\tilde{\Phi}$.
+For the sake of clarity and readability, we provide the illustration of the discrete RSF-Conv filters in Fig.~\ref{MethodFig} in comparison with the traditional convolution filters.
+From Figs.~\ref{MethodFig}(a) and (b), we can observe that, in RSF-Conv, a series of convolution filers of different orientations and scales share the same pattern, while the filters of the traditional convolution are independent of each other.
+Besides, the arrangement of filters in RSF-Conv is carefully designed, e.g., from Fig.~\ref{MethodFig}(b), we can observe that the RSF-Conv filters with the same pattern are implemented by cyclically shifting along the rotation dimension and the scale dimension, which is consistent with Eqs.~\eqref{disInitConv} and~\eqref{disInterConv}.